bloock/bloock-identity-managed-api/README.md

       docker pull bloock/identity-managed-api
       ```

-      This command fetches the latest version of the Identity Bloock Managed API image from [DockerHub](https://hub.docker.com/r/bloock/identity-managed-api).
+      This command fetches the latest version of the Identity BLOOCK Managed API image from [DockerHub](https://hub.docker.com/r/bloock/identity-managed-api).
 We maintain a Docker repository with the latest releases of this repository.

 2. **Create a `.env` File:**